 An investment in our ordinary shares involves a high degree of risk.
-You should carefully consider the following information about these risks, together with the other information appearing elsewhere in this Quarterly Report on Form 10-Q, including our financial statements and related notes thereto, and the risk factors discussed in Part I, Item 1A "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on March 2, 2020, before deciding to invest in our ordinary shares.
+You should carefully consider the following information about these risks, together with the other information appearing elsewhere in this Quarterly Report on Form 10-Q, including our financial statements and related notes thereto, and the risk factors discussed in Part I, Item 1A "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020, filed with the SEC on March 1, 2021, before deciding to invest in our ordinary shares.
 We operate in a dynamic and rapidly changing industry that involves numerous risks and uncertainties.
 The risks and uncertainties described below are not the only ones we face.
-Other risks discussed below actually occur, our business, financial condition, operating results or cash flows could be materially adversely affected.
+Other risks and uncertainties, including those that we do not currently consider material, may impair our business.
+If any of the risks discussed below actually occur, our business, financial condition, operating results or cash flows could be materially adversely affected.
 This could cause the value of our securities to decline, and you may lose all or part of your investment.